 Maine Bicycle Accident Statistics

-- Most of the bicycle accidents occurred in urban areas and during the summer months (July & Aug were highest)
+- Most of the bicycle accidents occurred in urban areas and during the summer months.
+(July and August were the highest, likely because the weather is ideal for bicycling.)

-- Most bike accidents occured on Wednesday and Thursday, and between the hours of 2 and 6 PM.
+- Most bike accidents occurred on Wednesday and Thursday, and between the hours of 2 and 6 PM.

-- The most common age of victims was between 15 and 24.
+- The average age of victims was between 15 and 24.

 Twin Cities Bicycle Accident Map

-Here is a map of the bicycle accidents (dark red) in Lewiston and Auburn last year.
+Below is a map of the bicycle accidents (dark red) in Lewiston and Auburn last year.
 You can click the image to view a larger version, but it’s clear that crashes can happen anywhere.
+If it happens to you, a personal injury lawyer will help you get the compensation you need to recover.

 Maine Bicycle Accident Legislation

-In the state of Maine, bicyclists have the same rights and responsibilities as operators of motor vehicles.
-Bicyclists are required to ride with the traffic, and they must obey all traffic signs and signals just like motorists.
-Bicyclists have the right to be on most public roads, even when a parallel bike path or sidewalk is available.
-Bicyclists should ride as far to the right as possible, except in circumstances when bicyclists may ride toward the middle of the lane such as when preparing to turn left or while passing other vehicles.
+In the state of Maine, bicyclists have the same rights and responsibilities as motor vehicle operators.
+You are required to ride with the traffic and obey all traffic signs and signals.
+You have the right to be on most public roads, even when a parallel bike path or sidewalk is available.
+Bicyclists should also ride as far to the right as possible, except in circumstances when bicyclists may ride toward the middle of the lane, such as when you are preparing to turn left or while passing other vehicles.

 Motorists also have certain responsibilities when sharing the road with bicycles.
 For example, when passing a bicycle, motorists must provide the bicyclist with at least three feet of clearance.
 Unless it is reasonably safe to do so, motorists passing a bicyclist are not permitted to make a right turn.
 Motorists opening car doors on the side of the road must watch for oncoming traffic, including bicycle traffic.
 Motorists driving near bicyclists should not sound their horns unnecessarily, as this may startle a bicyclist.